Tormund Giantsbane: Season 4

 After joining up with a clan of the cannibalistic Thenns, Tormund leads the wildlings in a rampage through the lands south of the Wall, including a sack of Mole's Town.
-During the Battle of Castle Black, he duels and severely wounds Ser Alliser Thorne, but is brought down by several arrows and taken prisoner.
+During the Battle of Castle Black, he duels and severely wounds Ser Alliser Thorne but is brought down by several arrows and taken prisoner.
 After his wounds are healed by Maester Aemon, Jon briefly talks with him, and Tormund tells Jon that Ygritte loved him, citing Ygritte's apparent desire to kill him as proof.
 He asks Jon to burn Ygritte's body north of the Wall.

 Season 5

 Tormund is later present at Mance's execution and is saddened by his friend's death.
-Jon frees Tormund and they journey to Hardhome, where Tormund attempts to convince the local wildlings to ally with the Night's Watch against the White Walkers.
-When Hardhome is overrun by wights, Tormund and Jon fight them off and they, along with the surviving wildlings, escape to the boats.
+Jon frees Tormund, and they journey to Hardhome, where Tormund attempts to convince the local wildlings to ally with the Night's Watch against the White Walkers.
+When Hardhome is overrun by wights, Tormund and Jon fight them off, and they, along with the surviving wildlings, escape to the boats.
 Jon takes Tormund and the wildlings south of the Wall and into Westeros.

 Season 6

 After Jon's assassination by Ser Alliser and his mutineers, Tormund and the wildlings are summoned by Edd Tollett to help capture them.
 Jon is later resurrected by the red priestess Melisandre, and Tormund tells him that some of the wildlings believe him to be a god.
-Several days later, Jon's half-sister Sansa Stark arrives at the Wall fleeing her abusive husband Ramsay Bolton.
-Tormund is attracted to Brienne of Tarth and attempts to court her, although she doesn't seem interested in his advances.
+Several days later, Jon's half-sister Sansa Stark arrives at the Wall fleeing her abusive husband, Ramsay Bolton.
+Tormund is attracted to Brienne of Tarth and attempts to court her, although she does not seem interested in his advances.
 After Ramsay sends a letter to Jon threatening to kill Jon's half-brother Rickon and the wildlings if Sansa is not returned, Tormund persuades the wildlings to help Jon and Sansa defeat the Boltons.
 Tormund later participates in the Battle of the Bastards, killing Lord Smalljon Umber, biting off his ear in the process.
-Following the battle, he is amongst those who declare Jon King in the North.
+Following the battle, he is amongst those who declare Jon the king in the North.